“The best I ever saw? Well, that’s an easy one.”

 “I saw them at the Avalon Ballroom.
 I’d never seen anyone like Morrison before.
 I almost lost my girlfriend that night.”

 I could understand that.
 Jim Morrison had been a captivating performer.

 I’ll take music acts and venues for $20, Alex, I thought about saying, but wasn’t sure that was the best entry either.
 Truth was, I was a bit of an outsider here.
 While I was looking forward to the weekend of music, I wasn’t really here to listen to it.
 I had another purpose.
 A client wanted me to help him out if he got into difficulties—a purpose that was both familiar and unfamiliar to me.
 I’m a shrink after all, and my job is to help people navigate the difficulties they encounter.
-I see clients in an office, their home, or pretty much wherever they want.
-When my client asked me if I’d come to the festival and help him out, it took me a couple of nanoseconds to say sure.
+I see clients in my office, their home, or anywhere they want.
+When my client asked me if I’d come to the festival and help him out, it took me a couple of nanoseconds to say, Sure.
 If I could go to the festival and get paid, why not?

-We never fully know what we’re getting into until we’re in it.
-But we usually have a pretty good sense of what to expect.
-I thought my client might find himself in conflict with some of the people around him and might want me to facilitate.
+We never fully know what we’re getting into until we get into it.
+But we usually have a good sense of what to expect.
+I assumed my client might find himself in some conflicts and want me to facilitate.
 He might need me to keep an eye on his substance intake.
 Or he might want to speak with me about life as he was living it.

 “What You See (Is What You Get)”